HoussemDellai/aca-course/12_aca_storage/Readme.md

 az containerapp exec -n $CONTAINERAPPS_APP -g $RESOURCE_GROUP
 ```

 You will try to save data into the container file system.
-Run thses commands inside the container.
+Run these commands inside the container.

 ```powershell
 date > date.txt